syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Update the given label with its specific properties
+Update the given label at runtime

 <table class="params">
 <thead>